 As applicable to your operation, indicate the desired primary market, number of varieties for each grow type (Outdoor/Greenhouse/Indoor) and the associated quantity (acres/sq. ft./plants).

 The applicant’s signature on the Attestation Statement verifies all application information is true and correct, that the applicant will comply with state and federal regulations and accepts all conditions of the Risk Acknowledgement Statement.

 A check or money order for $850 must be enclosed along with the application.
 Checks can be made to the Montana Department of Agriculture.
 Please include license number in the check memo if previously licensed.
 Applicants who plant any Category C Varieties will have additional fees due along with the Planting Report in the second stage of the hemp license process.

 Montana Department of Agriculture- Hemp Program

 PO Box 200201

 Note: Applications will not be processed until all required information is received.

-Second License Application Stage
+Second License Application Stage is now open